 Before you start, this moves fast so a good way to get organised and keep up the pace is to have all the ingredients ready beforehand.

 1. Press Sauté and Adjust to High, add a good drizzle of extra virgin olive oil and, when it says Hot on the screen (Instant Pot 7 in 1), add the lamb, the 2 sliced onions and the chopped garlic and sauté until coloured, stirring regularly.
 Add the spices and mix really well while it sautés for approximately 2 more minutes.

 2. Add the chopped tomatoes, the 3 tablespoons of honey, the chickpeas, the sweet potato, the apricots.
 Crumble the stock cube on top.
 Give it all a good stir to mix well.
 Add about 100 ml water.
 There will be plenty of liquid already in the pot, if you think that it needs a bit more, add it.

 3. Lock lid in, make sure the vent is sealed, press the Meat/Stew button and then the minus (-) button to set the time to 15 minutes, let it go to Keep Warm at the end and let it release naturally (about 15 minutes).
 If after this time the silver pop-up valve hasn’t dropped, do a quick release.
-You can of course let stay on keep warm on the Instant Pot so that it’s ready.
+You can, of course, let it stay on keep warm on the Instant Pot so that it’s ready.